charlieschwabacher/subtree/README.md

 - `set(path, value)` - replaces the value at path with a new value.
 Objects passed to set are frozen.

+- `has(path)` - returns true if there is a value at path that is not null or undefined

 - `merge(data)` - replaces the value at path with a new object created by deeply merging the current value and the provided argument